Research Centers and Institutes

 INDIUM was established in 2004 to promote development and innovation in the research of nanomaterials.
-INDIUM's mission is to facilitate interdisciplinary research and education in nanoscale science and engineering at the University of Memphis and collaborating institutions and serve as nanotechnology research and education hub for Southwest Tennessee and surrounding areas.
+INDIUM's mission is to facilitate interdisciplinary research and education in nanoscale science and engineering at the University of Memphis and collaborating institutions and serve as a nanotechnology research and education hub for Southwest Tennessee and surrounding areas.
 INDIUM currently includes faculty members in chemistry, physics, biology, and biomedical engineering.

 Institute of Egyptian Art and Archaeology

-The Institute of Egyptian Art and Archaeology is a Tennessee Center of Excellence.
+The Institute of Egyptian Art and Archaeology (IEAA) is a Tennessee Center of Excellence.
 It is a component of the Department of Art at The University of Memphis.
 The IEAA is dedicated to the study of the art, history and culture of ancient Egypt through teaching, research, exhibition, and community education.

 Intermodal Freight Transportation Institute (IFTI)